-Have an idea, start brainstorming, attack it with gusto, have too much content, rearrange it, hire an editor, editor does a huge review and two rounds of changes, mould a final book, find an angle, write blurb, hope it sells.
+Have an idea, start brainstorming, attack it with gusto, have too much content, rearrange it, find an angle, hire an editor, editor does a review and two rounds of changes, mould a final book, write blurb, hope it sells.

 I used to be one of those people, so hey, I get it.
 But then I thought, what if I put some planning and research into those steps… would that help?

 Step 1: Book Research.
 Find an angle that is a small gap or difference to other books on topic.
 Ask yourself questions.
 Determine reader type and purpose of book.

 Step 2: Brainstorm and mind map your topics.

 Step 3: Outline.
 In a Google Docs draft, write the outline and summarise each chapter.
 Decide here on length of book and then length of each chapter.
 You could also use Scrivener, if rearranging sections and using references.